 With Edraw office viewer component, it's easy for the vb developers to embed an existing Excel spreadsheet in a form then do the automating.

 At form load event the developers can use the Open method to load the *.xls, *.xlsx, *.xslm or *.cvs files from the hard drive or server and open in an area on the form.
-The Excel file can be read-only, full edited, or prohibit to save by the different requirement.
+The Excel file can be read-only, full edited, or prohibited to save by different requirements.
 The developers can also do the excel automating easily with the excel component.

 Click Here to Download Office Viewer Component - Support vb6, vb.net project for Word, Excel, PowerPoint, Visio and Project